 Rents will be set to be affordable for individuals and families who have incomes that are between 50% and 80% of the median income for our county.
 Generally, these will be individuals, couples, families, and retirees who live and work in our community.
 RE conducts a rigorous vetting process to select the residents who must demonstrate their ability to afford the rent.
 For more detail, see the application form on the town website.
-More specifically, RE's agreement with the Vermont Housing and Conservation Board (posted on the Town Hall Redevelopment page of the website) requires that 4 units be restricted to those with incomes at or below 80% of average median income for the county (AMI), 8 with up to 60% of AMI, and 8 with up to 50% of AMI.
+RE's agreement with the Vermont Housing and Conservation Board (posted on the Town Hall Redevelopment page of the website) requires specific numbers of units be leased to tenants at different income levels.
+These are specified in the VHCB Affordability and Conveyance Restrictions.
 Consistent with the Governor's Executive order, 3 of the units (15%) need to be for people moving from homelessness.